-Service is a complex, multi-layered process that involves lots of people and technologies that work together––or don’t, as the case may be––and that’s where service blueprints come into the picture.
+Service is a complex, multi-layered process that involves lots of people and technologies that work together or don’t, and that’s where service blueprints come into the picture.

 As the name suggests, this diagram helps you design a blueprint of your service process.
 To be able to innovate and make relevant changes that boost customer satisfaction, you need to be able to visualize each step and actor from the customer all the way down to third-party vendors.
 Service blueprints simplify this task.

-Read on to learn more about this diagram and how Lucidchart can get you going with service blueprint examples and templates.
+Read on to learn more about this type of diagram and how Lucidchart can get you started using service blueprints with examples and templates.

 What is a service blueprint?